Jake Marisnick Player Props: Tigers vs. White Sox

-Jake Marisnick -- 2-for-4 with an RBI in his most recent game -- will be in action for the Detroit Tigers versus the Chicago White Sox, with Mike Clevinger on the hill, on June 2 at 8:10 PM ET.
+Jake Marisnick -- 0-for-2 in his most recent game -- will be in action for the Detroit Tigers versus the Chicago White Sox, with Dylan Cease on the hill, on June 3 at 2:10 PM ET.

-He had two hits (going 2-for-4 with an RBI) in his last game against the Rangers.
+He had a hitless performance in his last game (0-for-2) against the White Sox.

 Jake Marisnick Game Info & Props vs. the White Sox